“The not doing of anything evil.

 This is the teaching of the Buddhas”Dhammapada v.
 183

-For more information or to book please send an email to firstname.lastname@example.org
+For more details or to Book your place please email: firstname.lastname@example.org

 What is Buddhism?